raja-bala/Example1-Basic-Xml-based-Spring5/README.md

 > - Click Apply.
 Now all the Spring library available in your Project
 > - Just happlily proceed with project development

+# Note
+config.xml should be in src folder